Rumpunzel/rpg-thingy/characters/traits.md

 If the trait you use has a rating of **2** or higher you may choose a number of effects equal to the trait's rating.
 If you have already chosen to apply your attribute's dice modifier, you may use an additional dice modifier of a different attribute on that roll as well.
 You choose which of the two other dice modifiers you want to use.

-If the trait you use has a rating of **3,** alternatively, you may use it to _only_ apply your attribute's dice modifier or disposition without spending Iron.
+If the trait you use has a rating of **3,** alternatively, you may use it to _only_ apply your attribute's dice modifier or disposition without spending Favor.

 {: .important }
 > Cyrene has the trait `Drunkard` with a rating of **1.**
 >
-> During a drinking competition, she spends **1** Iron and uses her `Drunkard` trait to explode the two **6s** she rolled, which, in the end, gives her just the edge she needs to emerge victorious.
+> During a drinking competition, she spends **1** Favor and uses her `Drunkard` trait to explode the two **6s** she rolled, which, in the end, gives her just the edge she needs to emerge victorious.

 ## Using Character Traits to your Detriment

 There are many reasons to use one of your traits to your detriment.
-It leads to great roleplaying moments, it lets you communicate who your character is and what their flaws are, it's fun, and it earns you Iron.
+It leads to great roleplaying moments, it lets you communicate who your character is and what their flaws are, it's fun, and it earns you Favor.

 During a [Simple Test](../playing-the-game/skill-tests/simple-tests.md), you may add one of your trait's rating to the difficulty, if it would make sense said trait would hinder you at what you are trying to achieve.